richardboehme/lexorank/README.md

 Since version 0.2.0 lexorank ships with advisory locking by default.
 Advisory locks are a locking mechanism on the database level that ensures that only one record in a collection can change their rank at a time.
 This is important to prevent two records being assigned the same rank.

-Advisory locking is enabled by default if the model class responds to the `with_advisory_lock` method.
+Advisory locking is enabled by default if the model class responds to the `::with_advisory_lock` method.
 The easiest way to achieve this is by installing the incredible [`with_advisory_lock` gem](https://github.com/ClosureTree/with_advisory_lock).

 It is also possible to implement advisory locking yourself.
 The `with_adivsory_lock` method must accept one name argument and arbitrary keyword arguments similar to the signature of the [`with_advisory_lock` gem](https://github.com/ClosureTree/with_advisory_lock).